JoshRodd/solarvga/README.md

 ## Warning

-Version 0.9.0 has a bug and does not work.
-Look for a future version that fixes this.
+Version 0.9.1 has a bug in its .SYS driver and does not work.
+The .COM TSR works properly.

 ## Compatibility